Rokra1995/ML-houseprice-pipeline/README.md

 2. Unzip the file and place it on the same level as the setup.py in the project folder.
 3. Ensure to have the same python Version as in the setup.py file specified.
 The pipeline does work with other versions but we only guarantee functionality for the specified version.
 4. Change the base folder the current path of the product3team2 folder in the run/conf.json file
-5. Move in the terminal into the projectfolder and run 'pip install -e .'
+5. Move in the terminal into the projectfolder and run `pip install -e .`

 ## How to set up the config.json

-1. If you only want to test the code and all created modules -> set 'demo_mode = true'.
+1. If you only want to test the code and all created modules -> set `demo_mode = true`.
 This will use the selected parameters but only the first 20.000 lines of the Dataset.
-2. To find the best model -> set 'demo_mode = false'.
+2. To find the best model -> set `demo_mode = false`.
 Select the parameters for the models you want to test.
 Select the data level you want to test on.
 3. What does Data level mean?
    - We included extra data beside the funda_2018 housing data.
    - To get more possible relevant information we included: